 It helps if you first learn a little about your spine, how it’s constructed, and where your cervical disks are found.

 Your spinal column is made up of bones called vertebrae.
 They hold you upright.
 They also surround and protect your spinal cord, which looks like a tube with fluid running through the middle.
 It stretches from your brain to the bottom of your spine.

-In between the vertebrae are spongy cushions called disks.
+In between the vertebrae are spongy cushions called cervical disks.
+Your cervical disks both stabilize your neck and allow it to turn smoothly from side to side and bend forward to back.
 They act like shock absorbers for your regular movements, as well as jumping, running, and other activities that put wear and tear on your body.

 Your spine has three main segments, top to bottom: